MaciekBielski/cLabs/README.md

         string s = R"(foo\w)";
         string s = R"--(contains usual terminator )")--";

+* Implicit conversions:
+    - Only one level allowed, others have to be explicit
+    - Not applied to non-const pointers/references (TODO: verify)

 * Special containers:
   - `pair` and `tuple` are heterogeneous
   - `array`, `vector` and `tuple` are contiguously allocated